gd32/yelp_topic_modeling/visuals/README.md

 **Termite plots** show the relative weight of terms across selected topics.

-**Variance plots** show the % of total variance explained by the inclusion of additional topics in a topic model.
+**Variance plots** show the percent of total variance explained by the inclusion of additional topics in a topic model.